mpampuch/pt_haplotype_resolving/README.md

 # Collaborative notebook

-Jan 26th - MP:
+### Jan 26th - MP:

-Created a directory in my home directory to attempt this
+Created a directory in the ubdata drive to attempt this
 ```
-/home/mpampuch/pt_haplos_ont
+/Volumes/ubdata/mpampuch/pt_haplos_ont
 ```

 Organized it like this as per the PEPPER github instructions (misc folder not part of the instructions just added by me)